21Harshit/jobTracker/README.md

 1- Download this repo to your pc.

-2- Open two terminal in the said prj directory.
+2- Open two terminal windows in the said prj directory.

 3(a)- for frontened-
 cd client